var x := lMyObject.SomeProperty;

 By default, member access throws a

 nil reference (e.g an uninitialized variable).
-The "colon" (
+Using the "colon" (

-:) operator, also called the "not-nil" operator, can be used to avoid that.
+:) operator, also called the "not-nil" operator, instead of the dot (

 Nil-safe member access works like regular member access with